back to the MAIN INDEX

 She pulled a face, made a slight grin,

-And in the end she pulled up her gown for Monsignore.
+and in the end she lifted her gown for Monsignore.

 Once the treat was over,

-She said: « Only one?! what does this mean?
+She said: « Only one?! what is this hoax?

 Rome, October 16, 1833